HVML/PurC/README.md

 We assume that you are using Linux.

 After fetched the source of PurC, you can change to the root of the source treen,
-      and use the fillowing command line to build and install PurC:
+      and use the following command line to build and install PurC:

 ```
 $ cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo -DPORT=Linux -B build && cmake --build build && sudo cmake --install build